Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 }
 ```

-At this point, our main function can check whether there are two arguments--the
+At this point, our main function can check whether there are two arguments—the
 name of the program (arg 1) and the Markdown file to be parsed (arg 2), and call
 the appropriate function (`parse_markdown_file()`) if there are only two arguments.

 ## How to pass an argument to a function in Rust

 The last thing we need to do in the `main()` function is to pass the second
-argument into the function that parses the markdown file--`parse_markdown_file()`.
+argument into the function that parses the markdown file—`parse_markdown_file()`.
 To do this, we need to change the declaration of `parse_markdown_file()` to
 accept a single argument: a string slice that is the filename to parse.